Stamford Hill area action plan

 What’s happening next

-Since the ‘Towards a Stamford Hill Plan’ Consultation in 2017 we’ve updated and expanded the evidence base for the Stamford Hill AAP.
+Since the draft Stamford Hill Area Action Plan consultation in 2021 to 2022 we have continued to update and expand the evidence base for the Stamford Hill AAP.

-This has helped us develop the draft AAP, by identifying draft policy options and site guidance for the forthcoming Stamford Hill AAP.
-So far, the background research we’ve commissioned includes:
+This has helped us develop the draft AAP, by identifying policy options and site guidance for the Stamford Hill AAP.

 Planning duty desk